 Quick Context: What is NPCI?

 The National Payments Corporation of India (NPCI) is the umbrella organisation for operating retail payments and settlement systems in India.
-It has been instrumental in developing and popularising digital platforms like UPI and RuPay, which significantly reduce the need for cash transactions.
+It has been instrumental in developing and popularising digital platforms like UPI and RuPay, which significantly reduce the need for cash transactions and promote financial inclusion.

 Common Mistakes Indians Make with ATM Usage

 Another common error is failing to verify your bank’s specific daily withdrawal limits or not being aware of partner ATM networks.
 People often assume a universal limit applies across all banks, leading to failed transactions when attempting to withdraw beyond their card’s specific limit.
-Similarly, not knowing which ATMs are part of your bank’s free network results in unnecessary charges when using non-partner machines.
+Similarly, not knowing which ATMs are part of your bank’s free network results in unnecessary charges when using non-partner machines, which could have been avoided with a quick check.

 Common Confusion: All ATMs are the Same

-A common misconception is that using any ATM is the same in terms of charges.
+A common misconception is that using any ATM is the same in terms of charges and limits.
 This is not true.
-While your bank offers free transactions at its own ATMs and a limited number at other bank ATMs, exceeding these limits or using certain non-partner ATMs will incur the standard ₹21 + GST charge.
+While your bank offers free transactions at its own ATMs and a limited number at other bank ATMs, exceeding these limits or using certain non-partner ATMs will incur the standard ₹21 + GST charge, as regulated by the RBI.

 Conclusion